 Transfer of data

-APRS Media takes all reasonable security measures to protect personal information from loss, unauthorised access, destruction, misuse, modification or disclosure.
-As far as permissible under law, APRS Media accepts no responsibility for the unauthorised access of personal information held by APRS Media.
+APRS Media Publications takes all reasonable security measures to protect personal information from loss, unauthorised access, destruction, misuse, modification or disclosure.
+As far as permissible under law, APRS Media Publications accepts no responsibility for the unauthorised access of personal information held by APRS Media Publications.

 Accessing personal information about you

-You have a right to access and obtain a copy of the personal information APRS Media holds about you.
-To make a request you must advise APRS Media in writing specifying the information you require and verifying your identity.
-Your request will be dealt with promptly and APRS Media reserve the right to charge for reasonable costs incurred in supplying any information.
+You have a right to access and obtain a copy of the personal information APRS Media Publications holds about you.
+To make a request you must advise APRS Media Publications in writing specifying the information you require and verifying your identity.
+Your request will be dealt with promptly and APRS Media Publicationsreserve the right to charge for reasonable costs incurred in supplying any information.

 Information requests should be directed to: